BonnieMcLean/BonnieMcLean.github.io/blog/_posts/2024-03-24-BergenFlam.md

 ![](/assets/img/blog/trains/oslo_myrdal.jpeg)

 The most impressive thing about this route is the sheer variety of landscapes.
-It's crazy how quickly the differences in altitude make such massive changes to the landscapes, and how the weather on one side of a mountain can be so completely different to the weather on the other side.
+It's crazy how quickly the differences in altitude make such massive changes to the environment, and how the weather on one side of a mountain can be so completely different to the weather on the other side.
 The fjord landscapes in Norway really are something else.

 ## Flåm railway, Myrdal - Flåm